olilarkin/juce_faustllvm/README.md

 ##JUCER settings:

 **Extra Linker Flags:**
-(run llvm-config --libs on command line to get list)
+LLVM Libs: (run llvm-config --libs on command line to get list, there are a lot!)

 in order to force static linking of the libraries, the full path to the the static libraries can be added in the Jucer "extra linker flags section", without a -l in front of the library name.